 Using outdated package releases is a risk to your organization.
-Similar to deprecated packages, older releases are less likely to be patched.
-While the package itself may still be actively maintained, the these older releases usually have security vulnerabilities and issues that are addressed in newer releases.
-The longer your organization waits to update to a newer release, the harder it may become as more changes are made to the package.
-With the Tidelift Subscription, you can keep out-dated package releases out of your organization's catalog by using the 'Releases are up to date' standard.
+Like deprecated packages, older releases are less likely to be patched.
+While the package itself may still be actively maintained, older releases usually have security vulnerabilities and other potentially harmful issues.

 What is considered outdated?